Board of Directors

 “I realized that issues that are important to me are also issues for others.
 The shared voice that is ASCA is much louder than one person.”

 Richard lives in Spruce Grove, with his wife and two children.
-Involved with school councils for eight years, he volunteers his time to grow and develop the benefits of parent engagement.
+Involved with school councils for nine years, he volunteers his time to grow and develop the benefits of parent engagement.

 Rich’s passion to be involved in education started with his wife – who is a teacher.
 They share the idea that education should, and will be, a place of inclusion and acceptance.